 According to the Postal Service, exam 473E carries an 80-90% failure rate.
 There’s really no need to say anything more about why test preparation for this exam is so important.
 These figures tell the story better than anything we could say.

 Successful preparation for test 473E requires an up-to-date study guide with full info on exam content, effective test-taking strategies (especially for the memory section), and a quantity of realistic practice exams.
 On this exam, knowledge is of little value unless you practice extensively and realistically to master the unusual skills and incredible speed demanded.

-Since exam 473E is a computerized test, this means that the practice exams must be electronic as well.
+Since exam 473E is a computerized test, this means that the practice exams must be electronic and interactive just like the real thing.
 There is no way to get the realistic practice needed using pencil & paper sample tests.
 A printed book cannot do the job.
 The challenges presented on an electronic exam are simply different from a pencil & paper test.
 That’s why Pathfinder published our new Complete Postal Exam 473E Interactive eGuide by bestselling Postal test prep author T. W. Parnell.

 The practice exams must be formatted and timed 100% exactly like the real thing.
 Practicing with ultra-realistic sample tests assures that you will approach the real exam with complete confidence and familiarity.
 You will know exactly what to expect.
 There will be no surprises.
 What would happen if you used a book to diligently practice, but when taking the real exam you found that it was way different from your practice tests?
 This would surely destroy your confidence, your composure, your performance, and your score.
 When it comes to practice exams, it’s either 100% right, or it’s 100% wrong.
 There’s nothing in between.